 This pose is excellent for increasing blood flow to the optic nerve and the brain.
 Start by lying flat on your back on your yoga mat.
 With your palms face down on either side of your body, lift your legs straight above your hips.
 Push into the mat with your hands and lift your hips up as well.
 Then, use your hands to stabilize your hips and buttocks.
 Tuck your chin and neck in to prevent strain.
 Hold this position for at least one minute, allowing blood to flow down towards your head.
 When you release, slowly lower your back and legs so they don’t slam onto the floor abruptly.

 When we’re stressed or busy, sometimes we forget to breathe deeply.
 Understandably, we get so consumed by our lives that we don’t even notice when our muscles or organs are lacking oxygen.
 This asana is perfect for improving our breathing, blood circulation, and relaxation of our muscles.
 Start by sitting in a comfortable position and closing your eyes.
 Place the thumb of your right hand on your right nostril.
-As you inhale, the air can only go in your left nostril.
+As you inhale, the air can only go into your left nostril.
 Before exhaling, remove your thumb and close your left nostril by placing your right pinky finger on it.
 This whole inhale-exhale movement should take 10 seconds.
 Four seconds to inhale, two seconds to hold the air, then four seconds to exhale.
 Repeat anuloma for 30 seconds.

 6. Bhramari Pranayama